 The difficulty level of DI was easy.
 There were 13 easy, 5 medium and 2 difficult questions in this section.
 The first, third and last block (Ms. Babita visited a store, a team is selected out of 10 people, car light show) were easiest and were must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.

-In this section, one could have fetched 90+ percentile by attempting 10 -12 questions with approx. 80 % accuracy.
+In this section, one could have fetched 90+ percentile by attempting 10 -13 questions with approx. 80 % accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-Quant section was tougher than reasoning section Verbal section was moderate.
+Quant section was tougher than reasoning section.
+Verbal section was moderate. to tough.
 Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Questions such as sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
+Questions such as sentence rearrangement and misfit / best fit require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.